jevets/kirby-phpdotenv/README.md

 ## Credits

 - All credit for dotenv goes to vlucas for his great work on [PHP dotenv]([vlucas' PHPDotEnv library](https://github.com/vlucas/phpdotenv)).
 I just wrapped it up in a package to speed up development of Kirby-based sites.
-- I hijacked the `env()` function from Laravel, with a couple tweaks to get it working using Kirby.
-Thanks to Taylor Otwell.
+- I stole Taylor Otwell's version `env()` function from [Laravel 5.1](http://laravel.com/), with a couple tweaks to get it working using Kirby.

 ## Bugs/Issues